Adana Turkey Travel Guide

 Numerous mid-range restaurants are experts in kebabs and classic Turkish food.

-Find affordable, authentic options and local specialties.
+Find affordable, authentic options and area specialties.

 Many meze dishes, salads, vegetable stews, and bulgur dishes are vegetarian.
 Specify "etsiz" (without meat) when ordering.
-Finding purely vegan options is challenging but possible; focus on vegetable-based mezes and salads (check for yogurt/cheese).
+Finding purely vegan choices is challenging but possible; focus on vegetable-based mezes and salads (check for yogurt/cheese).

 Şalgam suyu is vegan.
 Clear communication ("hayvansal ürün yok" - no animal products) is .